 A collective leadership misperception is that it happens to you as a result of a promotion.
-Sadly, many executives foster this climate of “ordained leadership” by acting as though they, as executives, are smarter than the masses and are therefore more worthy to make a decision.
+Sadly, many executives foster this climate of “ordained leadership” by acting as though they, as executives, are smarter than the masses and are therefore more worthy of making a decision.
 This culture stifles individual contribution, engagement, job satisfaction, and organizational improvement.

 1. You are an expert at the job you are performing

-2. You have an obligation to recommend and implement improvements to your job
+2. You must recommend and implement improvements to your job

 3. Your voice needs to be heard as decisions are being formed that impact your expertise

-Second, we’ve heard that we should dress for the position we want, not the position we have.
-This is a metaphor for leadership, to view leadership through the eyes of our boss.
-This is done by establishing your leadership presence; by setting the stage of being perceived as a leader by your peers and those with whom you collaborate.
-This is done by developing a lifelong habit of learning and practicing the critical leadership skills of listening for understanding, questioning for mutual discovery, nurturing trust and establishing leadership as one of your brand attributes.
+Second, we’ve heard that we should dress for the position we want, not the job we have.
+This statement is a metaphor for leadership to view leadership through the eyes of our boss.
+Attaining an influential voice is done by establishing your leadership presence; by setting the stage of being perceived as a leader by your peers and those with whom you collaborate.
+You must demonstrate that you are a lifelong habit of learning and practicing the critical leadership skills of listening for understanding, questioning for mutual discovery, nurturing trust, and establishing leadership as one of your brand attributes.